Oil rises due to firm yuan, expectations of more OPEC cuts

 “We believe the oil market is starting to price in the fear of a severe and multi-year breakdown in U.S.-China economic relations,” she said.

-Standard Chartered has lowered its 2019 Brent forecast to $66 per barrel from $74 previously, and its WTI forecast to $57 per barrel from $66.

-Crude oil imports into China, the world’s largest importer, in July rose 14% from a year earlier as new refineries ramped up purchases.
+Crude oil shipments into China, the world’s largest importer, in July rose 14% from a year earlier as new refineries ramped up purchases.
 Fuel exports continued to climb as supply outstripped demand in the world’s second-largest oil consumer.

+Saudi Arabia plans to keep its crude oil exports below 7 million barrels per day (bpd) in August and September to drain global inventories and return the market to balance, a Saudi oil official said.

-Geopolitical tensions over the safety of oil tankers passing through the Gulf remained unresolved as Iran refused to release a British-flagged tanker it seized last month.
+Geopolitical tensions over the safety of oil tankers passing through the Persian Gulf remained unresolved as Iran refused to release a British-flagged tanker it seized last month.

-The U.S. Maritime Administration said in an advisory that U.S.-flagged commercial vessels should send their transit plans for the Strait of Hormuz and Gulf waters to United States and British naval authorities, and that crews should not forcibly resist any Iranian boarding party.
+The U.S. Maritime Administration said U.S.-flagged commercial vessels should send their transit plans for the Strait of Hormuz and Gulf waters to U.S. and British naval authorities, and that crews should not forcibly resist any Iranian boarding party.

-Additional reporting by Florence Tan in Singapore; Editing by Dale Hudson
+Additional reporting by Florence Tan in Singapore; Editing by Dale Hudson and Jan Harvey